Talk Boost KS1

 - Helping you identify children who need additional support by using our evaluation tools.

-Training delivered by an I CAN Communication Advisor Each training module costs £1,600 + VAT for 3 training pairs (teacher and teaching assistant) and £300 per training pair thereafter.
-Price includes training materials and starter kits.
+Training delivered by an I CAN Communication Advisor - Each training session costs £700 + VAT plus £350 for a Starter Kit set of training materials per training pair (teacher and teaching assistant).
+The training minimum is one training pair.

-We have a regional team of Licensed Tutors who deliver training (often to smaller groups).
-Training materials and starter kits are purchased from I CAN at a cost of £300 per person + the cost of the Licensed Tutor delivering your training.
+We have a regional team of Licensed Tutors who deliver training.
+Training material Starter Kits are purchased from I CAN at a cost of £350 per training pair + the cost of the Licensed Tutor delivering your training.
 Prices vary for training but this option usually works out cheaper than option one.
 Find your local Licensed Tutor here.